Nauder/floowandereeze-and-modding-qt/docs/features/config.md

       - Toggle "Enable Backups" to control automatic backup creation
       - Use "Restore All" to revert all changes
       - Use "Clear Backups" to remove backup files
+      - Use "Restore Text Edits" to revert all text modifications to their original state
+      - Use "Reapply Text Edits" to reapply all previously made text modifications

 4. **Customizing Appearance**
       - Click "Select Background" to choose custom background
       - Use "Reset Background" to remove custom background
       - Changes are applied immediately
-      - The app has a dark theme, so bright backgrounds are not reccomended
+      - The app has a dark theme, so bright backgrounds are not recommended

 5. **Configuring Asset Settings**
       - Set desired mipmap count (default: 10)